logicbox/jquery-simplyscroll/README.md

 ## Version History ##

+* 2.0.5 20/05/12 - Bounce mode fixed.
+Touch scroll works as expected, disabled when links are present
 * 2.0.4 24/02/12 - Fixed a bug in manual loop mode
 * 2.0.3 11/02/12 - Simplified touch detection to counter a Chrome 17 false positive
 * 2.0.2 09/02/12 - Scroll button bug when using mulitple scrollers